AlexPetrusca/Mephisto/README.md

 ## How to Contribute
 Thank you for your interest in contributing to Mephisto!
-There are many ways to contribute, and I appreciate all of them.
+There are many ways to contribute, and we appreciate all of them.

 ### Ways to Contribute
 - Help contribute ideas to Mephisto